SynVar

 Background

 Genetic variants are drawing increasing interest regarding their role in pathologies, for designing new drugs or refining treatment efficacy through stratification.
 However, variant interpretation depends on time-consuming curation tasks.
-To support variant interpretation efforts and decisions based on the latest evidences, we propose Variomes [1], a service performing variant-specific triage of publications.
+To support variant interpretation efforts and decisions based on the latest evidence, we propose Variomes [1], a service performing variant-specific triage of publications.

 Description